Punjabi grammar: Nouns

-The below tables displays the suffix paradigms, as outlined in Shackle (2003).
+The following tables displays the suffix paradigms, as outlined in Shackle (2003).
 Regarding the masculine, "the [extended] case-morphemes, very similar to those of the unextended declension, are added to the obl. base -e-, which is shortened to -i- (phonetically [e̯]) before back vowels and is lost before front vowels."
-The division between feminine unextendeds and extendeds ending in -ī looks to be now merely an etymological consideration, as there is neither a distinct oblique base nor any morphophonemic considerations.
+The division between feminine unextendeds and extendeds ending in -ī seems to be now merely an etymological consideration, as there is no distinct oblique base or any morphophonemic consideration.

-The next table of noun declensions shows the above suffix paradigms in action.
+The following table of noun declensions shows those suffix paradigms in action.
 Words, from Shackle (2003): ghṑṛā "stallion", sakhī "girlfriend", ghàr "house", gall "thing, matter (being talked about)".

 Adjectives

 Adjectives may be divided into declinable and indeclinable categories.
-Declinable adjectives have endings that change by the gender, number, case of the noun that they qualify.
-Declinable adjective have endings that are similar but much simpler than nouns' endings:
+Declinable adjectives have endings that change by the gender, number and case of the noun that they qualify.
+Declinable adjective have endings that are similar but much simpler than those of nouns: